hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ---
-title: How to Set Up an Automation Pipeline to Automatic Scale Clusters on HPE GreenLake for Containers
+title: How to Set Up an Automation Pipeline to Achieve Observability on HPE GreenLake for Containers
 date: 2022-06-08T06:09:47.137Z
 featuredBlog: false